circleci/circleci-docs/jekyll/_cci2/writing-yaml.md

 ### Multi-line Strings

-If the value is a multi-line string, use the pipe (`|`) character to prefix it.
+If the value is a multi-line string, use the pipe (`|`) character, followed by any number of lines.
-This is especially useful for lengthy command-line scripts.
+This is especially useful for lengthy commands.

 ```yaml
 haiku: |